pfeinsper/21b-indago-rfid-conformance-tester/docs-src/index.md

 ## About

 This project's objective is to develop an equipment capable of performing a series of tests on RFID tags, based on the communication protocol "EPC-GEN2 UHF RFID" [^1].
-Such equipmment will be of value in simplifying the development of new tags that need to conform to the established protocol, being able to assert whether the tag satisfies the requirements of the aforementioned protocol, and also whether the tag itself is working as intended.
+Such equipment will be of value in simplifying the development of new tags that need to conform to the established protocol, being able to assert whether the tag satisfies the requirements of the aforementioned protocol, and also whether the tag itself is working as intended.

 [^1]: EPC UHF Gen2 Air Interface Protocol.
 <https://www.gs1.org/sites/default/files/docs/epc/Gen2_Protocol_Standard.pdf>